Sampling of the Wiener Process for Remote Estimation over a Channel with Unknown Delay Statistics: Introduction

 To measure the freshness of the status update information, the Age of Information (AoI) metric has been proposed in \cite{roy_12_aoi}.
 By definition, AoI captures the difference between the current time and the time-stamp at which the freshest information available at the destination was generated.
 It is revealed that the AoI minimum sampling and transmission strategies behave differently from utility maximization and delay minimization \cite{roy_15_isit}.
 Samples with fresher content should be delivered to the destination in a timely manner \cite{sun_17_tit}.

 When the evolution of the dynamic source can be modeled by a random signal process, the mean square estimation error (MSE) based on the available information at the receiver can be used to capture freshness.
-Sampling to minimize the MSE of the random process in different communication networks are studied in \cite{hajet_03_infocom,ornee_21_ton,nayyar_13_tac,sun_wiener,tsai_2021_ton}.
-When the random process can be observed at the sampler, the optimum sampling policy is shown to have a threshold structure, i.e., a new sample should be taken once the difference between the actual signal value and the estimate based on past samples exceed a certain threshold.
-The optimum threshold can be computed by iterative thresholding \cite{chichun-19-isit} or the bi-section search \cite{sun_wiener} if the delay distribution and the statistics of the channel are known in advance.
+Sampling to minimize the MSE of the random process in different communication networks are studied in \cite{hajet_03_infocom,ornee_21_ton,nayyar_13_tac,sun_wiener,tsai_2021_ton,gauss_yin}.
+Considering that the dynamic source is a Wiener process, the optimum sampling policy that minimizes the estimation MSE is shown to have a threshold structure, i.e., a new sample should be taken once the difference between the actual signal value and the estimate based on past samples exceed a certain threshold.
+Such thresholds also holds for the Ornstein-Uhlenbeck process \cite{ornee_21_ton,ou} and the Gaussian Markov source \cite{gauss_yin}.
+The optimum sampling thresholds can be obtained by the bi-section search \cite{sun_wiener} or iterative thresholding \cite{chichun-19-isit} if the delay distribution and the statistics of the channel are known in advance.